aspose-cells/Aspose.Cells-Products/cells/en/net/conversion/xlsx-to-xlsm/_index.md

 {{% blocks/products/pf/agp/content h2="Save XLSX to XLSM in C# Online for Free" %}}

-The following example demonstrates how to convert XLSX to XLSM document format in C#.
+The following example demonstrates how to convert XLSX to XLSM in C#.
 {{% blocks/products/pf/agp/text %}}

-Follow the easy steps to convert XLSX file into XLSM format.
+Follow the easy steps to convert XLSX to XLSM.
 Upload your XLSX file, then simply save it as XLSM file.
 For both XLSX reading and XLSM writing you can use fully qualified filenames.
 The output XLSM content and formatting will be identical to the original XLSX document.

 {{% /blocks/products/pf/agp/text %}}